nhz2/BNK-E100-reader/firmware/README.md

 For the flexIO, if the DMA doesn't read the shifter buffer fast enough, `IMXRT_FLEXIO2_S.SHIFTERR` won't be 0x00 (this shouldn't ever be an issue).

 ## SDFAT

+SdFat by greiman from https://github.com/greiman/SdFat-beta is the SD card library I am using.
+It is included in the `libraries` directory.

 ## DAC

+There is a DAC that sets the reference electrode voltage.

 ## RGB LED

+The RGB LED turns blue on if frames are skipped (probably because the SD card writing is too slow)

+The RGB LED blinks red if there is a fatal error with the SD card or flexIO.
+If this happens power cycle the device.

+The RGB LED green is on during a recording.

+## Serial Protocol